 One cynical acquaintance said, “That was just your brain responding to you stopping medication.”
 And sure, that’s possible.
 Just because something has a rational explanation, though, doesn’t mean the actual explanation is, in fact, rational.
 Our human brains are too limited to ultimately know why anything happens.
 This experience happened more than a dozen years ago, and so far, none of the shifts in my perception have returned to where they were previously…at least, not for more than a few hours or days.
 I didn’t feel bliss all the time, but even in deeply challenging times, there was usually peace in the background.

 These insights led to a profound transformation in my personality and way of being in the world.
-I’ll share those next week.
+To read about those (Part 3), click here.

 Inner Peace in Your Inbox